DevExpress/devextreme-documentation/api-reference/_hidden/dxToolbarItem/location.md

 Specifies a location for the item on the toolbar.

 ---
-Whatever template you use for widget items (default or a custom) will be located according to the value specified for the **location** field in the item data source object.
+Whatever template you use for UI component items (default or a custom) will be located according to the value specified for the **location** field in the item data source object.

 #include common-ref-enum with {
     enum: "`ToolbarItemLocation`",